Mlara73/Weather-Analysis/README.md

-# Python-API Project
+# OpenWeather API Analysis

 ###### This project has two connected parts:

-###### Important Note:This program works from a random list of cities distributed accross the northern and southern hemispheres.Every time you run this program, you will find different results in terms of locations.
+#### Important Note:This program works from a random list of cities distributed accross the northern and southern hemispheres.Every time you run this program, you will find different results in terms of locations.

 #### Part 1